 Jump to section

-Peer to peer learning is a type of mutual learning and training strategy in the flow of work.
-It involves participants of the same level collaborating to learn faster and supporting each other's growth and development.
+Peer to peer learning is a type of mutual learning and training strategy.
+It involves participants of the same level engaging in collaborative education.

 Peer to peer learning is invaluable in many situations.

-While it is a term often associated with classrooms, peer learning is also important at work.
-It creates an engaged workforce that is constantly developing their skills in the context of work.
+While it's usually associated with classrooms, peer learning is also important at work.
+It creates an engaged workforce that is constantly developing their skills.

 Here’s how to introduce peer to peer learning in the workplace and the many benefits of doing so.

-Put simply, peer to peer learning is when one or more person, not an educator, shares what they know with other people of similar level and position.
-They might be students or coworkers.
+Put simply, peer to peer learning is when one or more students (or coworkers) teach other students (or coworkers).

 Regardless of whether individuals are students or coworkers, people support each other throughout the learning process.
-No matter their ability, the learning is multi-directional.
-Everyone is learning.
+It's important each learner is treated the same no matter their ability.

 In an educational setting, students learn from other students, usually through group activities.
 Instead of a teacher explaining a concept, students engage with one another as equals.